Project scope and technology

 Ruby on Rails development

 1 Ruby on Rails developer

 10 months (ongoing)

-The refactoring has improved the structure of the existing code, got rid of dead parts and will allow for faster and more effective implementation of changes in the future.
+The refactoring improved the structure of the existing code, got rid of dead parts and will allow for faster and more effective implementation of changes in the future.

-We have also improved the code review process using static code analysis.
+We also improved the code review process using static code analysis.
 Comments are now automatically added to the repository.

 Our cooperation with the customer is not over and we are still working on product development.
 We have shown that we are able to effectively introduce improvements, thanks to which we have gained a project that has turned into long-term cooperation.